IoTPlay/homedig2/README.md

 For release notes, see [docs/5_ReleaseNotes/md](docs/5_ReleaseNotes/md).

+1. Completed from previous release:

-1. Self-Discovery of Devices & Things.
+  a) **Self-Discovery of Devices & Things**.
 Completed this release. ~ "We will use the Homie mqtt self-discovery standard.
 [Homie - An MQTT Convention for IoT/M2M](https://homieiot.github.io). "

+  b) **Registry yaml** - in HomeKit - the `service` must be an array of required services, not just one service.
+Homie standars solves this !

+  c) Make it **Multi Client** so that the same framework can be hosted centrally for different clients?
+Solved.

 2. **dig2Msgr** using Telegram not completed yet.

 3. **Rules Engine** not completed yet.

-4. **Registry yaml** - in HomeKit - the `service` must be an array of required services, not just one service.

-5. Make it **Multi Client** so that the same framework can be hosted centrally for different clients?